burnsr77/burnsr77.github.io/cv/index.md

 2017 "Knowledge Politics and Representational Inequalities in Open Calgary".
 Nordic Geographers Meeting: Stockholm, Sweden.

-2016 "Big Data, digital humanitarianism, and smart cities: New directions for GIScience research".
-Invited presentation at San Diego State University Department of Geography: San Diego, CA.

 2016 "The inequalities of economic and representational inclusion in digital 'solutions' to urban crisis".
 Regional Studies Association: Smart City-Regional Governance for Sustainability.
 Dresden, Germany.

-2014 "Crisis Mapping as Social Process: Research and Policy Implications of New Digital Technologies".
-Keynote presentation at Crisis Mapping Seminar, Heidelberg University, Germany.

 <b>*Conference Sessions Organized*</b>